senecajs/seneca-transport/README.md

 ```

 This code calls the <code>client</code> method three times.
 Each time,
-it specifies an action pattern _pin_, and a destination port.
+it specifies an action pattern <code>pin</code>, and a destination port.
 And
 action submitted to this Seneca instance via the <code>act</code>
-method will be matched against these _pin_ patterns.
+method will be matched against these <code>pin</code> patterns.
 If there is a
 match, they will not be processed locally.
 Instead they will be sent
 out over the network to the micro-service that deals with them.